TimMangan/App-Info/docs/Windows/Techsmith/Snagit/InstallConfigure.md

 # Installation and Configuration Notes for Snagit

-By default the app will install into the user programs folder by default.
+By default the app will install into the program files folder by default.

-## MSI Main installer
+## MSI installer

 The primary installer supports passive and silent installation.
 This may be performed using the transform file.
 Techsmith provides a tool to help you create the transform file and it supports full configuration of the installation.
 * The Techsmith Deployment Tool may be used to configure the application by creating an MST file for the installer.
 See https://assets.techsmith.com/Downloads/accessories/TechSmith_Deployment_Tool_Documentation.pdf